Airiseru/potato-leaf-disease/README.md

 ```
 .
 ├── .gitignore
 ├── app.py                                  # File containing the code for the streamlit web application
 ├── requirements.txt
 ├── packages.txt                            # File for streamlit deployment
 ├── notebooks
 │   ├── develop_trad.ipynb                  # Notebook conaining the development code using traditional approaches
 │   ├── develop_deep.ipynb                  # Notebook conaining the development code using deep learning
 │   ├── demo_trad.ipynb                     # Notebook conaining the demo code using traditional approaches
 │   └── demo_deep.ipynb                     # Notebook conaining the demo code using deep learning
 ├── data                                    # Datasets
 │   ├── potato_train                        # Folder containing images of potato leaves based on their class for training the model
 │   │   ├── Virus
 │   │   ├── Phytopthora
 │   │   ├── Pest
 │   │   ├── Healthy
 │   │   ├── Fungi
 │   │   └── Bacteria
 │   └── potato_test                         # Folder containing images of potato leaves for testing the model
 ├── data_directory                          # Same as the potato train dataset, used for the deep learning approach
 ├── predictions                             # Prediction files
-│   ├── pred_trad.csv               # File using the traditional approach
+│   ├── group8_svm_predictions.csv          # File using the traditional approach
-│   └── pred_deep.csv               # File using the deep learning approach
+│   └── group8_dino_predictions.csv         # File using the deep learning approach
 ├── models                                  # Final model files for prediction
 │   ├── svm_model.pkl                       # Pickle file for traditional model (SVM)
 │   ├── dino_model_state_dict.pth           # State dictionary for the deep learning with transformer model (DINOv2)
 │   └── dino_model_final.pth                # Torch model file for the deep learning with transformer model (DINOv2)
 └── README.md
 ```